Turnover detection using the power spectrum and bispectrum: Conclusion

 Recent results, using samples from the {WiggleZ, eBOSS, Quaia} and DESI surveys, have already provided detections of the turnover and constraints on the turnover scale.
 Upcoming surveys, like those planned for Euclid or proposed for MegaMapper, can improve these constraints.

-We performed an MCMC forecast for the turnover constraints from Euclid- and MegaMapper-like surveys, using the monopoles of the redshift space galaxy power spectrum.
+We performed an MCMC forecast for the turnover constraints from surveys similiar to Euclid and MegaMapper, using the monopoles of the redshift space galaxy power spectrum.
 In each case, we stack the signals by combining the data in all redshift bins.
 The Euclid-like survey is forecast to constrain the turnover scale $k_0$ at $\sim\!5\%$, with a detection significance of $\sim\!
 6\sigma$.
 The deeper and wider MegaMapper-like survey delivers more than double the precision on $k_0$, with $\sim\!
 13\sigma$ detection significance.

 When we include the monopole of the equilateral bispectrum, whose turnover is at the same scale as that of the power spectrum, the detection significance and the precision on the turnover scale increase appreciably, but not strongly, as expected.
 The constraints on $k_0$ from the combination of power spectrum and bispectrum improve by 10\% for the Euclid-like survey and by 17\% for the Megamapper-like survey.